 With Wolf Notes, we discovered a little holiday cottage high on the fells, situated right in the middle of the landscape that fascinated us.
 We simply thought that it was meant to be, and we scraped together all the money that we could and went to stay there.
 We took all our recording equipment and instruments and spent a good while just working together.
 It was a case of pooling our resources, seeing what melodies and ideas came.
 Autumn said to me, “my voice, in this context, is an instrument, and it should be like an instrument.”
 The human voice in many respects is the most expressive instrument you can have.
 Her voice appears very much like one of the violin melodies in Landings, it’s a repeated refrain that is woven throughout the composition.
 In that way it’s consistent with what I’ve been doing before musically, but I think listening to it is a completely different experience, because the human voice does have that power to magnetise us, and to draw us in, in a way that purely instrumental music can’t.
 I talk about Wolf Notes trying to give voice to the landscape, to give voice to what we feel has been lost in the land, so in a sense that’s what Autumn’s voice is doing in there, it’s hopefully quite a powerful thing.

 You mention ‘offering’ and it feels like that, in the sense of trying to make a connection through a ‘gift’.
 If someone has taken the time and effort to get in contact with me to buy something, then the least I can do is put their name on the artwork as a dedication.
-With Wolf Notes we made an edition of 44 initially, each with the recipient’s name, and we really wanted to make it a beautiful package, so we made hand-sewn chapbooks of poetry, which we wrapped in cloth, and we made a little glass vial of incense.
+With Wolf Notes we made an edition of 44 initially, each with the recipient’s name, and we wanted to make it a beautiful package, so we made hand-sewn chapbooks of poetry, wrapped in cloth, and we made a little glass vial of incense.
 So the idea was that when the person received the package, they could listen to the music, read the poetry and maybe light the incense.
 It would be almost like a ritual.
-By doing these things it would be a way of connecting in the most direct and meaningful way with the landscape itself.

 Yes, indeed—it’s like a conversation.
 Ultimately, I suppose, we’re selling a product to someone and it’s a financial transaction.
 There’s no getting away from that.
-Perhaps one day we can secure some funding to finance a free release.
 But nevertheless, people do respond to the gesture of personalising the artwork, and they respond to the love and effort that has gone into the creation of something.
 It took us nearly two months to put together 44 copies of Wolf Notes.
 We were working from pretty much eight in the morning until eight o’clock at night at the cutting board!
 So it is lovely to receive feedback.
 Some people will actually write to us, and we have a shelf here that’s brimming with things that kind people have sent us—artwork, music, and poetry.
 It feels like an exchange, that there’s a little community of people, many of whom have become friends.
 It’s definitely been for me a really beautiful experience, and it’s one of the reasons why I continue to do the things that I do—to make these handmade releases and to send them out into the world.
 It’s been proof to me that there isn’t simply a corporate paradigm for how you have to do things, that you can do things on a small scale and make a meaningful connection with people.